dpriskorn/ItemSubjector/README.md

 avoid garbage matches.

 Usage example:
-`python itemsubjector.py -a Q34 --no-aliases`
-(the shorthand `-na` also works)
+`poetry run python itemsubjector.py -a Q34 --no-aliases` (the shorthand `-na` also works)

 ### Disable search expression confirmation
 Avoid the extra question "Do you want to continue?":

 Usage example:
-`python itemsubjector.py -a Q34 --no-confirmation`
-(the shorthand `-nc` also works)
+`poetry run python itemsubjector.py -a Q34 --no-confirmation` (the shorthand `-nc` also works)

 ### Show links column in table of search expressions
 This is handy if you want to look them up easily.

 Usage example:
-`python itemsubjector.py -a Q34 --show-search-urls`
-(the shorthand `-su` also works)
+`poetry run python itemsubjector.py -a Q34 --show-search-urls` (the shorthand `-su` also works)

 ### Show links column in table of search expressions
 This is handy if you want to look them up easily.

 Usage example:
-`python itemsubjector.py -a Q34 --show-item-urls`
-(the shorthand `-iu` also works)
+`poetry run python itemsubjector.py -a Q34 --show-item-urls` (the shorthand `-iu` also works)

 ### Limit to scholarly articles without main subject
 Usage example:
-`python itemsubjector.py -a Q34 --limit-to-items-without-p921`
+`poetry run python itemsubjector.py -a Q34 --limit-to-items-without-p921`
 (the shorthand `-w` also works)

 ## Matching main subjects based on a SPARQL query.